Ulrich-HOUNGBO/file-upload-service/README.md

 - DELETE `/file/:id`: Delete a file from AWS S3.
 - PUT `/file/:id`: Update a file in AWS S3.

-## Contributing

-If you want to contribute to this project, please send a pull request.

 ## License

 This project is licensed under the MIT License.